-I am a writer, teacher and maker.
+I am a writer, teacher, and creative.

 I have been publishing poetry, short fiction, essays, articles and reviews for over 20 years, but I have been making stuff up in words since before I learned to write.
 I write compulsively because it’s what I feel I am meant to be doing.